Boris Johnson ordered evacuation of animals from Afghanistan, says new whistleblower

 The whistleblower said she “cannot fathom” why they would do so but that “they must have done so”, adding: “I have tried to imagine but cannot conceive of any way this could have been an honest mistake.”

-Ms Stewart, who said she previously leaked information to a BBC journalist such was her concern about the handling of the Afghan crisis, said she accepted that speaking out would likely mean losing her job.
+Ms Stewart, who said she previously leaked information, such was her concern about the handling of the Afghan crisis, said she accepted that speaking out would likely mean losing her job.

 She said: “I feel a strong sense of moral injury for having been part of something so badly managed and so focused on managing reputational risk and political fallout rather than the actual crisis and associated human tragedy.”

-Ms Stewart said: “I saw messages to this effect on Microsoft Teams, I heard it discussed in the crisis centre including by senior civil servants, and I was copied on numerous emails which clearly suggested this and which no-one, including Nigel Casey acting as ‘Crisis Gold’, challenged.”
+Ms Stewart said she messages about the decision coming from the PM on Microsoft Teams, and “heard it discussed in the crisis centre including by senior civil servants”.

-She said she did not believe there was any deliberate decision “to prioritise animals over people” but that “the decision to approve Nowzad’s Afghan staff under LOTR (leave outside the rules) was not in line with policy”.

-She said although letters from Sir Philip Barton, the Foreign Office’s permanent under-secretary, and Foreign Office minister Lord Ahmad were “factually accurate” when they said “Nowzad staff were included by officials in the potential cohorts to be considered for evacuation if space became available under LOTR”, she said this was “misleading”.
+She also said she was copied on numerous emails “which clearly suggested this” which no-one, including Mr Casey, challenged.

 In January MPs on the foreign affairs select committee published an email from a senior official referring to “the PM’s decision” on Nowzad, copied to Mr Casey.